Cmdpro/Data-Essence/modchanges.md

 ### Additions
+- Added a command to instantly charge items with Essence (multyfora)
 - Added Pastel gemstone shard "reconstruction" syntheses and data entry
 - Polished Obsidian variants can now be used to build Nether Portals (multyfora)